10 Fall Health Tips to Maintain Wellness

-Changing seasons causes changing weather and accommodating wardrobes.
-To keep warm during the fall weather, dress appropriately with long sleeves, sweaters, jackets, gloves, sock caps, boots, and other pieces of clothing you may need.
-Also keep additional layers in your car or travel bag as a precautionary measure.
+To keep warm during the fall weather, dress appropriately in long sleeves, sweaters, jackets, gloves, sock caps, boots, and other pieces of clothing you may need.
+Keep additional layers in your car or travel bag as a precautionary measure, too.

 6. Moisturize the Skin

 If you do not apply a moisturizer already, you might want to consider giving it a try this fall season.
 Their use can counterbalance the consequences of the dry air, protecting the integrity of the skin and improving tone and texture.

 According to WebMD, moisturizing product guidelines consider oily, acne-prone, dry, itchy, and other types of skin.
 Sun protection, including an SPF of no less than 30, and antioxidant ingredients can also be helpful.

 Also avoid products with coloring, perfumes, and too many acids.
 Limit the use of steroid creams and ointments, too, unless professionally instructed otherwise.